When Superstorm Sandy plowed up the Eastern Seaboard in 2012, it left Andrew Rosenman’s summer home in Atlantic Highlands, New Jersey, in ruins.

 “It looked like a bomb had exploded.
 The flood line on the wall of our house was at 52 inches high, and floodwaters ruined everything inside,” Rosenman says.
 “I knew it was bad when the Weather Channel parked its truck a block away and broadcast there for days.”

-Every year, more than 90 percent of disaster-related property damage ($3.3 billion in 2017 alone) in the United States is caused by floods, according to the Federal Emergency Management Agency.
+Every year, more than 90 percent of disaster-related property damage ($23.7 billion from 2017 to 2019) in the United States is caused by floods, according to the Federal Emergency Management Agency.
 Like the thousands of other homeowners whose houses have been destroyed by flooding, Rosenman and his wife had two choices: pack up and move on, or stay and rebuild to withstand the next flood.

 They chose to stay.